Content

 Text

-The board has a Chair and Deputy Chair (currently vacant) and is supported in its work by two principal board committees:
+The board has a Chair and is supported in its work by three board committees:

-The role of the Quality, Governance and Wellbeing Committee is to support the board to discharge its organisational and front line service governance responsibilities, review staff wellbeing and delivery of quality services.
+The role of the Clinical Governance Oversight Committee is to support the board to discharge its organisational and front-line service governance responsibilities and delivery of quality services.

-Both of these committees is chaired by a trustee and comprises a small number of trustees and officers.
+Each committee is chaired by a trustee and comprises a small number of trustees and external advisors.

 The board each year reviews and adopts a Code of Corporate Governance Action Plan, which sets out the ways in which the board intends to work.